 Oradour sur Glane

 Oradour sur Glane, the 1944 massacre: On 10 June 1944, the village of Oradour-sur-Glane in the Haute-Vienne then Nazi occupied France, was destroyed; 642 of its inhabitants, including women and children, were massacred by a Nazi Waffen-SS company.
-A new village was built nearby after the war, but French president Charles de Gaulle ordered the original to be maintained as a permanent memorial and museum.
+The village was rebuilt on adjoining land after the war; French president Charles de Gaulle ordered the original to be maintained as a permanent memorial and museum.

 Memorial de la Resistance: Chasseneuil sur Bonnieure

 An imposing monument on the hill, adjacent to the forest where the resistance group was based.
 The graves represent volunteers from near and far that fought to protect our freedom.
 There is a small information kiosk at the foot of the hill with information about the area.

 Cassinomagus Thermal Baths / Archeological Park

 Vast archeological park to be discovered, thermal baths, guided tours, gardens, refreshments, a small museum and gift shop.
 For the children, as well as the museum itself, there are activities and costumes to dress up in.
 Extensive work has taken place here recently, it is well worth a visit.

 “Le Musee de la Bande Dessinée” or simply “BD” is a very serious thing in Angouleme, comic books and their authors are highly respected and there is even an annual 3 day festival dedicated to just comic books and comic strips.
 This museum is mainly for dedicated fans, but well worth a visit if you have children who are into comic books or wish to study art.

 Museum of Angouleme